 - Source or Destination:

-Define the source or destination target as a single, a range, or all addresses.
+Define the Source or Destination target as a Single IP, a Address Range (CIDR), or all Addresses.

 Some devices are capable of keeping logs when ACL matches are found.